We work with students and their families to ensure the right supports are implemented.

 A range of programs operate to provide targeted support for students with identified learning needs.
 We operate intervention programs in both English and Mathematics across the Junior and Middle Sub-Schools.
 Group Literacy Support (GLS) and Individual Literacy Support (ILS) programs also operate across the Sub-Schools.
 In addition to supporting this program with skilled teachers in these areas, we employ three Education Support staff to assist students in focussed literacy skill acquisition.

 A Middle Years Literacy and Numeracy Support (MYLNS) program also operates across the College.
-This is a DET supported program with specialised teachers, supporting students with literacy and numeracy skills below the national benchmarks.
+This is a DET supported program with specialised teachers that support students with literacy and numeracy skills below the national benchmarks.

 Program for Students with Disabilities and Impairments